Burt Shotton: Return to Brooklyn's bench

+Managerial record

 In retirement

 Shotton's last connection with baseball was as a consultant for Rickey's Continental League, the planned "third major league" that ultimately forced expansion of MLB in 1961–62.
 In 1960, Rickey, the CL president, engaged Shotton to assist and supervise the managers in the Western Carolinas League, a Class D minor league originally set up to groom talent for the CL.

 Shotton died in Lake Wales, Florida, from a heart attack at age 77 during the second All-Star break in 1962.
-Although his career win–loss record as a big league manager was 697–764 (.477), his mark with the Dodgers was 326–215 (.603).
+Although his career win–loss record as a big league manager was 724–789 (.479), his mark with the Dodgers was 326–215 (.603).

 According to an informal study by researchers at the National Baseball Hall of Fame, the last manager to wear street clothes is believed to be Shotton, who last managed a game on Sunday, October 1, 1950.
 (Connie Mack, who famously wore a full suit during his 50 years as manager of the Philadelphia Athletics, also retired on October 1, 1950, but his game that day ended earlier.)